knedio/calendar-api/readme.md

     </ul>
 </p>
 <p>
-    I'm using a single-responsibility principle pattern in this project.
+    This project is using a single-responsibility principle pattern in this project.
 </p>
 <p>
     This project has also basic PHP Unit Testing.